-Offit Kurman insurance recovery attorney William Pillsbury represents businesses in a wide range of litigation issues, including efforts to recover money owed to them from their insurers.
+Offit Kurman insurance recovery attorney represents businesses in a wide range of litigation issues, including efforts to recover money owed to them from their insurers.
 He has also written numerous articles on insurance coverage issues.
-In his most recent article, “Fire and Smoke Damage,” Mr. Pillsbury discusses several common insurance scenarios.
+In his most recent article, “Fire and Smoke Damage,” he discusses several common insurance scenarios.

 Fire and Smoke Damage Claims

 - A fire destroys or significantly damages an insured property.
-As Mr. Pillsbury puts it, this is “straight-forward under most property policies.”
+As Offit Kurman puts it, this is “straight-forward under most property policies.”
 Damage caused by an accidental fire is covered under standard insurance policies.

 - Smoke damage is the result of fire from another property.
 This scenario is similar to number two and most courts have been prone to broadly interpret the “hostile fire exception” in these cases.